reprah/grape-raketasks/README.md

 end
 ```

-I'd execute `rake grape_raketasks:routes API=cat_pictures/api`.
-Notice how it must be snake-cased, and we have to list which modules the API is nested in, separated by a slash.
+I'd execute `rake grape_raketasks:routes API=CatPictures::API`.
+Notice how we have to list which constants the API is nested in (if any), separated by a double colon, like in Ruby code.

 ## Installation